We must base Irish Defence Policy on debate, not caprice

 It then continued with the policy-making-on-the-hoof announcement by Taoiseach Micheál Martin and the Communications Minister Eamon Ryan that they plan to come up a plan to close Cathal Brugha barracks and use it for housing.

-Continue reading “Irish Defence Policy – the sleeping dog that’s no longer content to stay sleeping”
+Continue reading “Irish Defence Policy – the sleeping dog that’s no longer content to stay asleep”

 No defence of defence relationships